cascadiajs/cascadiajs-2022/src/views/content/faq.md

 ### What is involved in the Health Screening?

-The health screening is a few questions that ask about your current health, known contact with Covid-positive indivduals, and documenting your temperature.
+The health screening is a few questions that ask about your current health, known contact with Covid-positive individuals, and documenting your temperature.

 ### In what instances will the conference be postponed, cancelled, or taken online?